Showreel – snippets of selected video and installation works from 2001 onwards:

-Film, digital media, documentary, art, social justice, radical perspectives and cultural collaboration led by Metaceptive and Kooj Chuhan – artist and director of projects.
+Film, digital art, documentary and installation led by Metaceptive and Kooj Chuhan towards social justice, radical perspectives and cultural collaboration.
 Producing creative and cultural projects at all levels from broadcast and international exhibition to community engagement and education.

-In addition to a distinctive career spanning over 25 years as an independent artist and creative producer, Metaceptive and Kooj Chuhan have produced work for museums including the Manchester Museum, the NHS, Manchester United FC, Paul Hamlyn Foundation, Manchester University, LIME (arts and health agency), Community Arts North West, national charities such as ACE Centres and the YWCA.
-Kooj has also worked in schools, youth groups and other informal settings, and has lectured in film production for some years at Manchester Metropolitan University.
+In addition to a distinctive career spanning over 25 years as an independent artist and creative producer, Kooj Chuhan has produced work via Metaceptive Projects & Media for Manchester Museum and other museums, the NHS, Manchester United FC, Paul Hamlyn Foundation, Manchester University, LIME (arts and health agency), Community Arts North West, national charities such as ACE Centres and the YWCA.
+Kooj has also worked in schools, youth groups and other informal settings, and lectured in film production for eight years at Manchester Metropolitan University.

 Metaceptive and Kooj Chuhan

 Metaceptive projects + media has been the company name for productions by socially-engaged film-maker and digital artist Kooj Chuhan for many years.

 Kooj works as a film maker, digital media artist and creative producer including cultural development; a collaborative consultant for museums; and education, curriculum and learning development.
 He has worked with international artists such as Keith Piper and Shahidul Alam, yet has also extensively worked with many communities and was a senior manager at Community Arts North West and for Tameside MBC.